 This motor has a similar design to the phase-split motor except that there is a RUN capacitor connected to the START and RUN windings.
 This motor does not have any switch and the START winding, RUN winding, and the RUN capacitor are active whenever the motor is ON.

 This type of motor has low starting torque and is suitable to be used in small fan motors such as the fan coil unit of a split air conditioning system.

 Multi-speed PSC is achieved by changing the winding resistance.
 If high speed is required, the terminal is connected to the least winding resistance.
 If low speed is required, the terminal is connected to the highest winding resistance.

-By utilizing relays to choose the terminal to be connected to the line voltage, different speed of fan motor can be achieved.
+By utilizing relays to choose the terminal to be connected to the line voltage, different speeds of fan motor can be achieved.

-In the diagram above, there are 4 motor speed that can be selected.
-Super High(SH), High(H), Medium(M) and Low(L).
+In the diagram above, there are 4 motor speeds that can be selected.
+Super High(SH), High(H), Medium(M), and Low(L).
 The selection can be done by using electronic relays to connect L2 to one of the four terminals depending on the speed required.